AnthonyNMassaad/MIPS-Assembly-Game/README.md

 ## Notes:
 This project was an assignment done by a group of 2.
-<br>"DA3 SHADY" is in Arabic and it means "Shady is lost", the idea is if "Shady" falls off the platform then he gets "lost".
+<br>"DA3 SHADY" is in Arabic and it means "Shady is lost".
 <br>It was implemented on "MARS".

 ### Story of the Game: